 Insertional Achilles Tendonitis causes pain at the back of the heel at the point where the Achilles tendon inserts into the heel bone.
-The injury is similar to Sever's disease in children, usually occurring gradually, but can also be acute or sudden onset.
-If it is acute, the main aim is to prevent the injury becoming chronic.
-Here we explain the symptoms, causes and treatment.
+The injury is similar to Sever’s disease in children, usually occurring gradually, but can also be acute or sudden onset.
+If it is acute, the main aim is to prevent the injury from becoming chronic.
+Here we explain the symptoms, causes, and treatment.

 Symptoms consist of pain at the back of the heel, in particular when pressing in at the point where the Achilles tendon inserts into the heel bone (calcaneus).
 The pain can feel sharp or more of a dull ache.
 There may be redness or swelling present.
 A lump may also be visible at the back of the heel, especially in more chronic or long-term cases.

 Causes & anatomy

 The Achilles tendon is the large tendon at the back of the ankle, which connects the strong calf muscles to the foot.
 Huge forces are produced through the Achilles tendon, which can often lead to overuse type injuries, especially in athletes.
-The tendon is encased in a sheath and the space in-between, this is called the Paratenon, which becomes inflamed when there is insertional Achilles tendonitis, especially where it attaches into the calcaneus (heel bone).
+The tendon is encased in a sheath and space in-between, this is called the Paratenon, which becomes inflamed when there is insertional Achilles tendonitis, especially where it attaches into the calcaneus (heel bone).

-Acute insertional tendonitis can be caused with repeated friction of the area.
-Irritation and inflammation at the point where the tendon inserts into the bone is called apophysitis.
-It is more common in growing children and adolescents and is known as Sever's disease.
+Acute insertional tendonitis can be caused by repeated friction of the area.
+Irritation and inflammation at the point where the tendon inserts into the bone are called apophysitis.
+It is more common in growing children and adolescents and is known as Sever’s disease.

 Adults can also get the issue from activity such as running or jumping.
 The tendon insertion becomes inflamed and may sometimes cause an avulsion injury, where the tendon tears, pulling a small piece of bone away with it.